marchiani/dotnet-tools-in-use/README.md

 * LLBLGen Pro: This is a commercial ORM framework that can be used with various databases such as Microsoft SQL Server, MySQL, PostgreSQL, SQLite, and Oracle.
 LLBLGen Pro provides a visual designer for creating data models and supports various mapping strategies for mapping objects to database tables.

 ### Logging

+#### Libraries
+* Serilog: Serilog is a flexible and structured logging library for .NET that supports various logging sinks such as text files, databases, and message queues.
+Serilog provides advanced features such as log levels, structured logging, and filtering.

+* NLog: NLog is a mature and highly configurable logging library for .NET that supports various logging targets such as files, databases, and email.
+NLog provides advanced features such as log levels, log rotation, and custom layout rendering.

+* log4net: log4net is a popular logging library for .NET that provides a range of logging features such as log levels, logging to files and databases, and logging via email. log4net is highly configurable and can be customized using code or configuration files.

+* Microsoft.Extensions.Logging: Microsoft.Extensions.Logging is a logging library that is part of the .NET Core runtime.
+It provides a lightweight logging API that can be used with various logging providers such as Serilog, NLog, and log4net.
+Microsoft.Extensions.Logging provides features such as log levels, structured logging, and dependency injection.

+* Elmah: Elmah is an error logging library for .NET that can be used to log errors and exceptions in web applications.
+Elmah provides a range of features such as email alerts, error filtering, and detailed error reports.

+#### Cloud solutions
+* Azure Application Insights: Azure Application Insights is a logging and monitoring service for .NET applications that is part of the Azure cloud platform.
+Application Insights provides rich application monitoring and analytics features such as log collection, performance monitoring, and exception tracking.

+* AWS CloudWatch Logs: AWS CloudWatch Logs is a logging service for .NET applications that is part of the AWS cloud platform.
+CloudWatch Logs provides log collection, monitoring, and analysis features, as well as integration with other AWS services such as Lambda and EC2.

+* Seq: Seq is a centralized logging and analytics platform for .NET applications that can be deployed on-premises or in the cloud.
+Seq provides advanced logging features such as structured logging, log searching, and real-time log streaming.

+* Stackify Retrace: Stackify Retrace is a cloud-based logging and performance monitoring tool for .NET applications.
+Retrace provides log collection, monitoring, and analysis features, as well as application performance monitoring, error tracking, and alerting.

+* Loggly: Loggly is a cloud-based logging service that can be used with .NET applications.
+Loggly provides features such as log collection, searching, and analysis, as well as integration with other cloud services such as AWS and Azure.